The product

 Adopt beach-protocol for the envelope types.

-Shared event shape across participants.
+Shared event shape across actors.
 Data types become first-class.

 3. 03